Novak Djokovic: Investments

 In 2005, as Djokovic moved up the tennis rankings, he began venturing into the business world.
 Most of his activities in the business arena have been channeled through Family Sport, a legal entity in Serbia established and run by members of his immediate family.
 Registered as a limited liability company, Family Sport initially focused on hospitality, specifically the restaurant business, by launching Novak Café & Restaurant, a franchise developed on the theme of Djokovic's tennis success.
-Over time, the company, whose day-to-day operations are mostly handled by Novak's father Srdjan and uncle Goran, expanded its activities into real estate, sports/entertainment event organization, and sports apparel distribution.
+Over time, the company, whose day-to-day operations are mostly handled by Novak's father, Srdjan, and uncle Goran, expanded its activities into real estate, sports/entertainment event organization, and sports apparel distribution.

 The company launched Novak Café & Restaurant in 2008 in the Belgrade municipality of Novi Beograd, the flagship location in a franchised chain of theme café-restaurants.
-During 2009, two more locations were added—one in Kragujevac and the other in Belgrade, the city's second, in September at the neighbourhood of Dorćol overlooking the playing courts of Serbia Open whose inaugural edition took place several months earlier.
-On 16 December 2011 a location in Novi Sad was opened, however, it operated just over three years before closing in late March 2015.
+During 2009, two more locations were added—one in Kragujevac and the other in Belgrade, the city's second, in September at the neighbourhood of Dorćol overlooking the playing courts of Serbia Open, whose inaugural edition took place several months earlier.
+On 16 December 2011, a location in Novi Sad was opened, however, it operated just over three years before closing in late March 2015.
 Banja Luka in neighbouring Bosnia got its Novak Café & Restaurant location on 16 October 2015 within Hotel Trešnja on Banj hill.

-In 2009, the company bought a 250-series ATP tournament known as the Dutch Open and moved it to Serbia where it was renamed the Serbia Open.
-With the help of Belgrade city authorities, the tournament's inaugural edition was held in May 2009 at the city-owned "Milan Gale Muškatirović" courts, located at an attractive spot in Dorćol neighbourhood.
-The tournament folded in 2012 after four editions and its place in the ATP calendar got taken over by the Düsseldorf Open.
+In 2009, the company bought a 250-series ATP tournament known as the Dutch Open and moved it to Serbia, where it was renamed the Serbia Open.
+With the help of Belgrade city authorities, the tournament's inaugural edition was held in May 2009 at the city-owned "Milan Gale Muškatirović" courts, located at an attractive spot in the Dorćol neighbourhood.
+The tournament folded in 2012 after four editions, and its place in the ATP calendar was taken over by the Düsseldorf Open.

-In May 2015, right after winning his fourth Rome Masters title, Djokovic launched a line of nutritional food products, called Djokolife.
+In May 2015, right after winning his fourth Rome Masters title, Djokovic launched a line of nutritional food products called Djokolife.
 On 10 April 2016, while in town for the Monte-Carlo Masters, Djokovic opened a vegan restaurant called Eqvita in Monte Carlo.
 The restaurant reportedly closed in March 2019.

-Djokovic has 80% stake in biotech firm QuantBioRes which claims to be developing a drug to treat patients who have contracted COVID-19.
-Their research is based on electromagnetic frequency; one biomedical scientist likened it to homeopathy and argued that it "does not reflect a contemporary understanding of how biochemistry works", while Peter Collignon commented that their website "describes a way of finding a new molecule without providing any evidence of success".
+Djokovic has an 80% stake in biotech firm QuantBioRes, which claims to be developing a drug to treat patients who have contracted COVID-19.
+Their research is based on electromagnetic frequency; one biomedical scientist likened it to homeopathy and argued that it "does not reflect a contemporary understanding of how biochemistry works", while Peter Collignon commented that their website "describes a way of finding a new molecule without providing any evidence of success."

 In August 2025, Djokovic became a co-owner of French Ligue 2 club Le Mans FC through the Brazilian consortium OutField, alongside Formula One drivers Felipe Massa and Kevin Magnussen, and Georgios Frangulis, CEO of OakBerry.
+On June 26, 2026, it was announced that Djokovic would join U.S. private equity firm General Atlantic as a Global Strategic Advisor.